gardener/garden-setup/README.md

 #### Infoblox Credentials and Configuration

-For Infoblox DNS, you have to specify `USERNAME` and `PASSWORD`.
+For Infoblox DNS, you have to specify `USERNAME` and `PASSWORD` in the `credentials` node.
-Additionally, a `host` and a `version` need to be specified, both directly under `landscape.dns`.
-See [here](https://github.com/gardener/external-dns-management/blob/master/doc/infoblox/README.md#create-dns-provider) for further information on optional configuration fields.
+Additionally, a `host` and a `version` need to be specified, both under `landscape.dns.providerConfig`.
+See [here](https://github.com/gardener/external-dns-management/blob/master/doc/infoblox/README.md#create-dns-provider) for further information on optional configuration fields that can also be specified in `landscape.dns.providerConfig`.

 ### landscape.identity